dvlprdave/papa-bear-codes/content/blog/React/rss-gatsby.md

 gatsby serve running at: http://localhost:9000/
 ```

-Open the link and add your RSS path to the end of the url like so:
+Open the link and add your RSS path to the end of the URL like so:

 ```shell
 http://localhost:9000/rss.xml
 ```

 You should now see your blog posts in XML format.
 Your RSS feed is officially set!
-Now, lets take our newly created feed and do something with it.
+Now, let's take our newly created feed and do something with it.

 ## Using our RSS feed